 But don’t worry, HDR content is increasingly combined with UHD 4K distribution, so most likely you won’t have to choose which direction will drive the future of your video and film production.

-That’s just a teaser for some of the lessons you’ll learn in this course.
-Even if you’re not in a place to be shooting HDR content right now, we’re undoubtedly moving towards greater dynamic range for both acquisition and viewing, so why not get a head start and learn from ASC master cinematographer Karl Walter Lindenlaub, who has always been at the forefront of innovation?
+Even if you’re not in a place to be shooting HDR content right now, we’re undoubtedly moving towards greater dynamic range for both acquisition and viewing.
+It's important to learn from cinematographers who are pushing the boundaries in image acquisition.

 ARRI Certified Training for Camera Systems

 In the final lesson of ARRI Academy’s certified camera training course, instructor Florian Rettich discusses HDR in a way that is informative and helpful even if you’re not shooting on ARRI cameras.

 To provide a little context, Florian describes HDR as images that have higher dynamic range than previously, similar to when we went from standard definition to high definition.
 So, there’s no actual number given - HDR doesn’t tell you how much more dynamic range you get.
 It’s just more than before.